Stuff (website)

 Stuff is a New Zealand news media website owned by newspaper conglomerate Stuff Ltd (formerly called Fairfax).
-It is the most popular news website in New Zealand, with a monthly unique audience of more than 2 million.
+As of early 2024, it is the most popular news website in New Zealand, with a monthly unique audience of more than 2 million.

-Stuff was founded in 2000, and publishes breaking news, weather, sport, politics, video, entertainment, business and life and style content from Stuff Ltd's newspapers, which include New Zealand's second- and third-highest circulation daily newspapers, The Dominion Post and The Press, and the highest circulation weekly, Sunday Star-Times, as well as international news wire services.
+Stuff was founded in 2000, and publishes breaking news, weather, sport, politics, video, entertainment, business and life and style content from Stuff Ltd's newspapers, which include New Zealand's second- and third-highest circulation daily newspapers, The Post and The Press, and the highest circulation weekly, Sunday Star-Times, as well as international news wire services.

-Stuff has won numerous awards at the Newspaper Publishers' Association awards including 'Best News Website or App' in 2014 and 2019, and 'Website of the Year' in 2013 and 2018.
+Stuff has won numerous awards at the Newspaper Publishers' Association awards including 'Best News Website or App' in 2014 and 2019, and 'Website of the Year' in 2013 and 2018, 'Best News Website in 2019', and 'Digital News Provider of the Year' in 2024 and 2025.

 History

+Independent Newspapers Ltd, 2000–2003

 The former New Zealand media company Independent Newspapers Ltd (INL), owned by News Corp Australia, launched Stuff on 27 June 2000 at a cybercafe in Auckland, after announcing its intention to go online more than a year earlier.
-The development of Stuff was supported by Don Higgins, Corporate Development Manager and Mark Wierzbicki, founding Internet Business Manager.
+The development of Stuff was supported by Mark Wierzbicki, founding Internet Business Manager.
 Advertising agency Saatchi & Saatchi conceived the name "Stuff", and INL had to buy the domain name from a cyber squatter.
 In its first month, the site had 120,000 unique visitors.
 At the time, Wierzbicki described the name as a copywriter's dream, although he conceded that "it's not without risk, especially if we stuff up."
-The start up was built by a group of engineers from a few tech companies in Wellington led by founding CTO and engineering manager Will Everitt and project manager Bill Alp and used a software platform from News Corp Australia's news.com.au.
+The start up was built by a group of engineers from a few tech companies in Wellington led by founding CTO and engineering manager Will Everitt and used a software platform from News Corp Australia's news.com.au.

+Fairfax Media and Nine Entertainment, 2003–2020

 On 30 June 2003, INL sold its publishing assets including The Dominion Post, The Press, and the Stuff website to Fairfax Media.

 Fairfax upgraded the website in December 2006, and again on 4 March 2009, adding the ability for visitors to personalise the homepage.
 The first mobile phone news service from Stuff began in 2003, in a partnership with Vodafone New Zealand.
 On 21 April 2009, Stuff launched a dedicated mobile site.

 On 1 February 2018, the parent company of Stuff changed its name from Fairfax New Zealand Limited to Stuff Limited.
-In December 2018 Fairfax Media merged into Nine Entertainment Co.
+In July 2018 Stuff was merged into Nine Entertainment.